permamodel/pbs/docs/user/using-ilamb.rst

    :align: center
    :alt: ILAMB Models section

-   The *Models* section of the ILAMB tool parameters
+   The *Models* section of the ILAMB tool parameters.

 To select model outputs to be confronted in ILAMB, click to expand a collection,